Adobong Manok Sa Gata is traditional Chicken Adobo with a touch of Bicol

 - salt & freshly ground black pepper

-- 1 lb papayas, peeled, seeds removed, properly cleaned and sliced to bite-sized pieces (proper cleaning of unripe papaya requires lightly squeezing the slices in salt to remove the bittern)
+- 1/2 kilo papaya, peeled, seeds removed, properly cleaned and sliced to bite-sized pieces

 Adobong Manok Sa Gata Cooking Instructions: